premkpavuluri/microservices-research/members/rishabh.md

 #### Disadvantages

 - Development sprawl :- Microservices add more complexity compared to a monolith architecture, since there are more services in more places created by multiple teams.
-If development sprawl isn’t properly managed, it results in slower development speed and poor operational performance.
+If development sprawl isn’t properly managed, it results in slower development speed and poor operational performance.They also have a limited ability to reuse code, which can lead to increased development time and costs because microservices are typically written in multiple programming languages and use different technology stacks

 - Exponential infrastructure costs :- With each microservice we add in our project the cost for hosting infrastructure, monitoring tools, and other stuff increases as well.
 This cost can be too much if your project is just starting out.